Protecting the future with the UN's 17 SDGs

 acting for biodiversity

-It is mandatory to protect biodiversity both in urban areas (SDG 11 - Sustainable Cities) and in natural environments, through environmentally integrated sustainable agriculture (SDG 2) and the preservation of ecosystems on land (SDG 15) and in water (SDG 14).
+It is mandatory to protect biodiversity both in urban areas (SDG 11 - Sustainable Cities) and in natural environments, through sustainable agriculture integrated into the environment (SDG 2) and preservation of ecosystems on land (SDG 15) and in water (SDG 14).

 pf_q_half-world

-Taking comprehensive action for the environment means addressing all other causes of degradation resulting from human action: wars (SDG 16) resulting from a lack of international cooperation (SDG 17), migration flows associated with poverty (SDG 10) andpollution issues due to obsolete industrial practices (SDG 9).
+Taking 360-degree environmental action means dealing with all other causes of degradation resulting from human action: wars (SDG 16) resulting from a lack of international cooperation (SDG 17), migration flows associated with poverty (SDG 10), andpollution issues due to obsolete industrial practices (SDG 9).

 Ensuring basic needs